binnisays/binnisays.github.io/_posts/2019-09-22-PSPCLrecruitment2019.md

 AM/IT Systems– 11 Posts
 Eligibility Criteria for AE and AM Posts
 Educational Qualification- Candidates can check the official notification for more details related to educational qualification, age limit, selection process and other details.

+How to apply for PSPCL Recruitment 2019 through GATE 2019 Interested candidates can apply to the posts through the online mode on or before 21 October 2019.
+Candidates are required to take a printout of the finally submitted online application for future reference.